 CES National is a Canada-wide, non-profit, bilingual association dedicated to the advancement of evaluation theory and practice.
 CES has 11 regional chapters across Canada and over 1900 members.
 Our members come from all levels of government, and the private, educational and non-profit sectors.
 CES Ontario is a chapter of CES National.

-Information about all events can be found on the Evaluation Cafe Ontario Meetup page.
-Anyone who is interested in the field of evaluation is welcome to attend any of the events.
+Currently, we have one community organizing local events in Toronto.
+Events are held both in person and online.
+Information about all events can be found on the Evaluation Cafe Groups.io page.
+Anyone who is interested in the field of evaluation is welcome to join the online group and attend any of the events.

-The Ontario Chapter of Canadian Evaluation Society sponsors the meet-ups by providing funds for this Meetup subscription and for some snacks/space fees.
-Events will primarily be in-person, but are currently all online during COVID.
+The Ontario Chapter of Canadian Evaluation Society sponsors the meet-ups by providing funds for this Groups.io subscription and for some snacks/space fees.

 The Common Approach is an initiative that is working toward better impact measurement through the establishment and development of a flexible framework for impact measurement in Canada.
 The Common Approach encompasses four standards that are community-driven.
 These four standards are: 1.
 The Common Framework of flexible social and environmental indicators; 2. the Common Form of common core organizational and financial information asked by funders; 3.
 The Common Impact Data Standard that makes it easier to exchange and analyze impact data; and 4. the Common Foundations which are the five essential practices of impact measurement.